Bella Hadid: 2018–2023: Further recognition

+2023–present: Career break and return to modeling

+In early 2023 at the peak of her career, Hadid took a break from modeling.
+Then in 2024 she moved to Fort Worth with her boyfriend.

+In July 2024, Adidas pulled the portions of a controversial advertising campaign that featured Hadid, in part due to her Palestinian heritage.
+The campaign promoted the rerelease of a sneaker that debuted for use in the Munich 1972 Olympics, where Palestinian terrorists killed Israeli athletes in the Munich massacre.
+Hadid apologized for participating in the ad campaign, noting that she was unaware of the connection between the shoe and '72 Olympics.
+Adidas apologized to Hadid.

+She briefly returned to the runway in Fall 2024 for Saint Laurent and Victoria's Secret.
+Along with limited appearances in advertising and magazines in mid-late 2024.
+However, in 2025 she made an official return to the runway closing the Saint Laurent A/W show in February.
+Then after an appearance at the 78th Cannes Film Festival, was featured on the June cover of British Vogue.
+At Cannes she defied the new dress code which introduced a "no naked dress" rule wearing a Saint Laurent dress with a high leg slit and exposed sides.

 Other ventures

 On September 1, 2021, Hadid became the co-founder and business partner of Kin Euphorics, a nonalcoholic adaptogenic beverage brand.
 She oversees the company alongside its CEO and founder Jen Batchelor.
 Hadid made her acting debut as a guest role in the third season of Ramy.

-Philanthropy

-In November 2018, for Thanksgiving, she volunteered to help make 500 meals for the Bowery Mission on behalf of System of Service, Hashtag Lunch Bag, and Nike.

-In April and May 2020, Hadid announced that she made a donation to local food banks in New York City and to Feeding America to support COVID-19 relief.
-In May, she announced she will be supporting and donating to charities such as Preemptive Love, UNRWA USA and Middle East Children's Alliance (MECA) to help support refugees.

-Hadid has shown support for the Black Lives Matter movement.
-When protests resurged in May 2020, Hadid announced that she would be donating to the NAACP Legal Defense Fund.
-In June, Hadid auctioned off her Miu Miu boots as a part of a charity auction organized by British Vogue that benefitted NHS Charities Together and the NAACP.

-In July, Hadid auctioned off clothing designs that she has created at home during the COVID-19 lockdown, with all of the proceeds going towards organizations such as Your Rights Camp and Feeding America.
-In August, following an explosion in Beirut, Lebanon, she announced that she will be donating to thirteen charities in Lebanon.

-In September, Hadid donated some of her clothes to a sidewalk sale in Brooklyn that benefitted organizations such as Abundant Beginnings Collective and Brooklyn Supported Agriculture.
+In 2024, she founded and launched Orebella, a beauty company that creates fragrances.

 Personal life

-Legal issues

-On July 22, 2014, Hadid was arrested and charged with a DUI.
-Her driver's license was suspended for one year and she was given six months of probation.
-Hadid was also ordered to perform 25 hours of community service and attend 20 hours of Alcoholics Anonymous meetings.

 Relationships

-From April 2015 to August 2019, Hadid was in an on-again, off-again relationship with Canadian singer-songwriter The Weeknd.
+From April 2015 to August 2019, Hadid was in an on-again, off-again relationship with singer-songwriter the Weeknd.
 She starred in the music video for his single "In the Night" in December 2015.
 Their relationship received widespread media attention, and was the topic of tabloid speculation.

 In July 2020, Hadid began dating art director Marc Kalman.
 Their relationship was made public on July 8, 2021, during her time at Paris Fashion Week and the Cannes Film Festival.
+The couple separated in the spring of 2023, after almost three years of dating.
+As of October 2023, Hadid is in a relationship with equestrian Adan Banuelos.